eunikitin/PoE-Compass/README.md

 <h1>How to use</h1>

 1. Install and run the app
-2. Set up hotkeys on the first launch screen or later in settings
+2. Set up hotkeys on the first-launch screen or later in settings
-3. Start new walkthrough
+3. Start the new walkthrough
 4. Enjoy

 <h1>Known issues</h1>

 * The animations could be a bit laggy.
-If those happened to you - try to switch rendering API in the game settings - DX11, DX12, Vulkan
+If that happened to you - try to switch rendering API in the game settings - DX11, DX12, Vulkan